Lemun8/Lemun8/README.md

 # Hello, I'm Johan Ariel

 Nice to meet you!
 I'm currently an undergraduate student at Bina Nusantara University studying Game Application & Technology.
-I am currently a game programmer & game designer at my personal team [Hopium](https://hopium.itch.io/)
+I am currently a game programmer at my personal team [Rook Division](https://itch.io/profile/rookdivision)

 # Here are highlights from some of the games I made: